 Keep your eye out for water stains, too!
 As you’re walking through the property, be sure to look at the ceilings, walls, and floors for signs of water damage.
 Leaky pipes or roof leaks can leave yellow or brown stains on the walls, ceilings, and floors.
 While stains can result from a previously repaired problem, you should make sure there are no existing problems before closing on your new home.

 Contact Big Mike’s Rooter Service for All Your Plumbing Needs

-If you need a reliable Hemet plumber, Big Mike’s Rooter Service is here to help!
+If you need a reliable Plumber In Moreno Valley, Big Mike’s Rooter Service is here to help!
 Contact us today to schedule an inspection appointment with our dedicated team.

 When you’re planning a trip, traveling by charter bus could save you time and money.
 Motorcoaches help millions of people travel safely to their destinations throughout the year.
 This makes charter buses one of the most convenient means of transportation.
 To make the best of your trip, here are a few things to keep in mind when traveling by charter bus.

 What NOT to Do When Traveling by Charter Bus

 Keep your fellow passengers happy and make the best of your charter bus experience by following these tips on what not to do!

 1. Don’t Pack Heavy